On the global existence for the modified Camassa-Holm equation via the inverse scattering method: Direct scattering transform

-In direct scattering transform, we first consider the partial spectral problem in the Lax pair \eqref{lax0} under $t=0$.
-So in this subsection, the variable $t$ is omitted as usual.
-For example, $\Phi(z;0,y)$ is just written as $\Phi(z;y)$ or even $\Phi$.
+In the direct scattering transform, we first consider the partial spectral problem in the Lax pair \eqref{lax0} under $t=0$, which is omitted as usual.
+For example, $\Phi(z;0,y)$ is just written as $\Phi(z;y)$ or $\Phi$ for simplicity.
+In addition, under $m_0\in H^{2,1}$, the map $x\to y(x,0)$ is continuous differentiable bijection.